BlueBrain/eFEL/docs/source/python_example1.rst

         # The return value is a list of trace_results, every trace_results
         # corresponds to one trace in the 'traces' list above (in same order)
         for trace_results in traces_results:
-            # trace_result is a dictionary, with as keys the requested features
+            # trace_result is a dictionary, with as keys the requested eFeatures
             for feature_name, feature_values in trace_results.items():
                 print "Feature %s has the following values: %s" % \
                     (feature_name, ', '.join([str(x) for x in feature_values]))